Alegria Ferrer

 Alegria Ocampo Ferrer is a Filipina soprano, professor, theater actress and a musical director who is awarded an Aliw Awards Hall of Fame in the category of Female Classical and included in the Cultural Center of the Philippines (CCP) Encyclopedia of the Arts.
 The Aliw Awards is given to recognize excellence in Filipino talents.
 The CCP Encyclopedia of the Arts contains information about culture and the arts in the Philippines.

 Education

 Ferrer has finished her master's degree in Voice with minor in Theater Arts, Piano and European Languages at the College of Music of the University of the Philippines and studied voice and the German language at Mozarteum Hochschule fur Musik and at the University of Salzburg in Salzburg, Austria.

 Among her mentors are Professor Fides Asensio, Professor Liselotte Egger, Dr. Antonio Hila, Professor Ramos, Miss Lilia Reyes, Professor Yasuko Suzuki, Maestra Torralba and Professor Eleanor Weill.

 Career

-Ferrer is a faculty at the College of Music at the University of the Philippines and was an assistant instructor at Oberlin in Italy during 2016 and 2017.
+Ferrer is a faculty at the College of Music at the University of the Philippines Diliman and was an assistant instructor at Oberlin in Italy during 2016 and 2017.
 She is a soprano, a theater actress and a musical director.